Coconut oil has been a hot topic over the past few years and even more so since last month’s massive media attention debating if it’s healthy or not.

 3. Coconut oil body scrub

-Glowing, healthy skin doesn’t come by itself; it needs a good skincare routine and exfoliating is a must!
+Glowing, healthy skin doesn’t usually come by itself.
+Besides a healthy lifestyle, a good skincare routine is essential and exfoliating is part of it.

-It helps remove dead skin, stimulates young skin underneath, aids circulation, makes skin softer and improves the absorption of skin products.
+Exfoliating helps remove dead skin, reveals young skin underneath, stimulates circulation, softens skin and improves the absorption of skin products.

-Mix 1/2 cup of coconut oil with a cup of sugar (my favorite is molasses sugar, but white sugar also works) and add a few drops of essential oil.
+Mix 1/2 cup of coconut oil with a cup of sugar and add a few drops of essential oil.

-This amount of scrub is enough to use a few times, store it in a glass jar or a container that seals
+This amount of scrub is enough to use a few times.
+You can store it in a glass jar or a container that seals well.

-Gently massage it into your skin before your shower, covering your whole body and then wash it off.
+Gently massage it into your damp skin prior to showering.
+Cover your whole body with it and then wash it off.

 4. Coconut oil shaving cream